-Academic staff are invited to attend a one-hour session on how and why to write for The Conversation on Friday 20 April from 11am-12pm in GP101 at Callaghan campus.
+Academic staff are invited to attend a one-hour session on How and Why to Write for The Conversation on Friday 20 April from 11am-12pm in GP101 at Callaghan campus.

-In this session, Commissioning Editor, Lucinda Beaman, will cover the benefits of writing for The Conversation, how to pitch an idea, what sort of ideas the editors are seeking, how to write and how to use your Conversation contributions to demonstrate impact.
+In this session, Deputy Editor Business and Economy, Josh Nicholas, will cover the benefits of writing for The Conversation, how to pitch an idea, what sort of ideas the editors are seeking, how to write and how to use your Conversation contributions to demonstrate impact.

 Our academic authors report that writing for The Conversation has led to book deals, increased publication downloads, happy funders and new sources of funding, invitation to submit to high ranking journals, invitations to brief policymakers and broader media coverage of their work.

-Come and learn how you can make The Conversation work for you.
+Come and learn how to make The Conversation work for you.